szjani/lf4php/README.md

 ### 3.0

 Mustache based MessageFormatter has been modified to use slf4j style.
 For more information see the description above.
 Thus Mustache is not a dependency anymore.
+Now message formatting is more than 4 times faster and log lines are shorter.